-- To understand the phenomenon of radical feminism as a separate entity within the fold of feminist studies and also as anti-thetical to the other trajectories of feminism. - To provide a Radical feminist critique of patriarchy, liberal feminism and status quist tendencies in a fresh perspective to the ever expansive corpus of feminism in itself.
+- Understand radical feminism as distinct entity within feminist studies and recognize its opposition to other feminist trajectories. - Provide a radical feminist critique of patriarchy, liberal feminism, and status quo tendencies, offering a fresh perspective within the borader feminist discourse.

 Radical feminism is a philosophy emphasizing the patriarchal roots of inequality between men and women, or, more specifically, the social domination of women by men.
 Radical feminism views patriarchy as dividing societal rights, privileges, and power primarily along the lines of sex, and as a result, oppressing women and privileging men.
 Radical feminists tend to be more militant in their approach (radical as "getting to the root") than other feminists.
 A radical feminist aims to dismantle patriarchy rather than making adjustments to the system through legal changes.
-Radical feminists also resist reducing oppression to an economic or class issue, as socialist or Marxist feminism sometimes did or does.
+Radical feminists also resist reducing oppression to an economic or class issue, as socialist or Marxist feminism sometimes does.
 Radical feminism opposes patriarchy, not men.
 To equate radical feminism to man-hating is to assume that patriarchy and men are inseparable, philosophically and politically.

 Radical feminism arose from the backlash of the 1960s' focus on liberal and Marxist feminism.
 Radical feminism focuses on male oppression of females both privately and politically.
 Radical feminists claim that the central issue is the subordination of women by men within the private and political spheres.
 This subordination is exemplified by the rhetoric surrounding rape and victim blaming.
 During the 1970s, radical feminists argued that rape was not a biological predisposition among men but the socialization of men that projected women as objects.
-Throughout the 1970s and 1980s, radical feminists, along with liberal feminists, reformed rape statues in all states to reflect the sentiment that rape was not just a crime against virginal women but against all women, through the fear of rape.
+Throughout the 1970s and 1980s, radical feminists, along with liberal feminists, reformed rape statutes in all states to reflect the sentiment that rape was not just a crime against virginal women but against all women, through the fear of rape.
 Radical feminism focuses on the rejection of the patriarchal ideal that the private sphere (for women) focuses on child rearing, marriage, and the maintenance of the household.
 Due to this private sphere, the political sphere of patriarchy results in women being harmed through rape, domestic violence, and prostitution.